-Health minister accuses states of making ‘deplorable attempts’ as they flag Covid vaccine shortages
+Vaccine shortages: Health minister accuses states of making ‘deplorable attempts’ to spread panic

-Harsh Vardhan claimed the allegations of vaccine shortages were ‘completely baseless’.
+Harsh Vardhan claimed the allegations of vaccine shortages were ‘completely baseless’ and hit out at Maharashtra government for its ‘lackadaisical attitude’.

 Union health minister Harsh Vardhan on Wednesday accused some states of adopting “deplorable” methods to “distract attention from their failures and spread panic among the people”.
-His statement came soon after at least six states – Andhra Pradesh, Chhattisgarh, Haryana, Maharashtra, Odisha and Telangana – raised concern about vaccine shortages.
+This came soon after at least six states – Andhra Pradesh, Chhattisgarh, Haryana, Maharashtra, Odisha and Telangana – raised concerns about vaccine shortages.

+In a strongly-worded statement, Vardhan said allegations of vaccine shortage were “completely baseless”.
+He called them “irresponsible statements” that had the potential to “mislead the public” amid the coronavirus crisis.

+Castigating the Uddhav Thackeray-led Maharashtra government, the minister said the state’s “lackadaisical attitude” has singularly hampered the entire country’s efforts to fight the pandemic.
+He also accused the state’s leadership of “happily sleeping at the wheels”.
+“It is shocking to see how the state government is putting Maharashtrians in danger by letting people escape institutional quarantine mandate for the sake of their personal vasuli [own benefit],” the statement said.

-Vardhan said allegations of vaccine shortage were “completely baseless”.
-“In particular, I have seen statements made by public representatives in Maharashtra about shortage of vaccines,” the statement said.
+“In particular, I have seen statements made by public representatives in Maharashtra about shortage of vaccines,” he added.
 “This is nothing but an attempt to divert attention from Maharashtra government’s repeated failures to control the spread of pandemic.
 The inability of Maharashtra government to act responsibly is beyond comprehension.”

 The health minister said he was also concerned by statements made by political leaders, asking the government to vaccinate those above 18 years.
-“So long as the supply of vaccines remains limited, there is no option but to prioritise,” it added.
+“So long as the supply of vaccines remains limited, there is no option but to prioritise,” he added.
 “This is also the established practice around the world, and is well known to all state governments.”

 The Centre has refused to open up coronavirus vaccinations for all age groups, saying the aim was to cover people who are most vulnerable at the earliest.
 Adar Poonawalla, the chief executive officer of Serum Institute of India, on Tuesday said that his company’s existing capacity to manufacture coronavirus vaccine Covishield was “very stressed” and it required Rs 3,000 crore to increase production by June.